tonyd946/AWinningStrategy/README.md

 # A Winning Strategy
-A winning strategy for player P, for the n by n game that starts in position (p, Q).
+A winning strategy for player P, for the n by n game of tic-tac-toe that starts in position (p, Q).